TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 This file contains the list of assets and the data associated with each of them.

+The investment parameters are as follows:

+-   The `investable` parameter determines whether there is an investment decision for the asset or flow.
+-   The `investment_integer` parameter determines if the investment decision is integer or continuous.
+-   The `investment_cost` parameter represents the cost in the defined [timeframe](@ref timeframe).
+Thus, if the timeframe is a year, the investment cost is the annualized cost of the asset.
+-   The `investment_limit` parameter limits the total investment capacity of the asset or flow.
+This limit represents the potential of that particular asset or flow.
+Without data in this parameter, the model assumes no investment limit.

 The meaning of `Missing` data depends on the parameter, for instance:

 -   `investment_limit`: There is no investment limit.